tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/creation_celestial_body_settings.rst

 Creating the bodies
 ===================

-The usual workflow to create bodies in Tudat (both natural and manmade bodies!) is composed of three subsequent steps, described separately:
+The usual workflow to create bodies in Tudat (both natural and artificial bodies!) is composed of three subsequent steps, described separately:

 1. :ref:`default_body_settings`
 2. :ref:`custom_body_settings`